-Everyone of us is fond of having cool, energizing, and natural coconut water in hot summers to beat the heat.
-Isn’t it nature’s gift which makes us more refreshing during our stressed out time?
+Every one of us is fond of having cool, energizing, and natural coconut water in hot summers to beat the heat.
+Isn’t it nature’s gift that makes us more refreshing during our stressed-out time?
 Yes, it does.
-It is a rich natural drink that has many vital nutrients that our body need.
+It is a rich natural drink that has many vital nutrients that our body needs.
 Coconut water is rich in electrolytes such as potassium, and magnesium.
 Its natural sweetness gives no scope for unnatural additives to mingle with it.
 It revitalizes your body when you are sick.

 It boosts your immunity.

 It treats heartburn and constipation.

 It detoxifies the body.